Skip to content

 mage5Equal: "mmoclass MAGE 5 equal"

-Checks if a player has the specified attribute on the given level or higher.
 You can disable this behaviour by adding the equal argument.

 Example